Pipervetowich/Pipervetowichgamedev/README.md

 I added:

 A timer that counts up and when you survive for 20 seconds, your character gets an extra gun.
+This took me around 2.5 hours.

 When slimes die, they have a chance to drop a health potion and it heals 20 health points.
+This took me around 1.5 hours.

 When you kill 50 slimes, the game ends and you win!
+This took me around an 1 hour.